 You should not forget to set the correct parameters in the second tab Other Information to select the good shipping and picking policies.
 Here we select the Invoice From the Picking as Shipping Policy.

-Confirm the Sales Order, then run the Scheduler (Warehouses > Schedulers > Compute Schedulers) and run the Procurement from each company (Open ERP France, Open ERP and Open ERP Belgium).
+Confirm the Sales Order, then run the Scheduler (Warehouses > Schedulers > Compute Schedulers) and run the Procurement from each company (Odoo France, Odoo and Odoo Belgium).

 At this time, a Purchase Order and a Delivery Order have been generated.
 The Purchase Order is in the Request For Quotation state and you have to convert it into a Purchase Order to confirm the purchase.
 The Delivery Order is in Not Available state because you have to buy the products before delivery.